bisos-pip/linkedinvcard/py3/README.rst

 Polyexistentials <https://github.com/bxplpc/120033>`__ book for additional information.

-bisos.linkedinVcard is a standalone piece of BISOS.
+bisos.myLinkedIn is a standalone piece of BISOS.
 It can be used as a self-contained Python package separate from BISOS.

 Diagram and Software–Diagram Mapping